 It’s more important than ever for healthcare organizations to ensure patient data security.
 Along with evolving regulations, the Health Care Compliance Association (HCCA) notes that increased ransomware risk paired with inadequate protection measures could pose significant challenges for healthcare organizations in 2022.
 Add in the increasing use of telehealth solutions and cloud-based patient platforms, and there’s a perfect storm brewing for patient data privacy.

 This isn’t simply speculation; in the third quarter of 2021 alone, 68 healthcare providers found themselves locked out of their networks due to ransomware.
-And across the county, companies struggled to keep data safe.
+And across the country, companies struggled to keep data safe.
 In New Jersey, a medical practice management organization suffered a data breach that impacted more than 56,000 individuals last July.
 In January 2022, a Colorado physician’s agency faced a data breach when attackers gained access to an employee email account, and in early April, a California healthcare provider reported that a breach from summer 2021 put more than 318,000 records at risk.

 It’s clear that healthcare organizations must prioritize data security to protect patient information and ensure regulatory compliance.
 In this piece, we’ll explore how companies can take a more proactive approach with five best practices to boost health data protection.